bastian129/BFW_Datensicherheit/README.md

 # Examplecode for Datasecurity
-Here you are able to find the sourcecode from our lections in Datasecurity.
+In this repository you are able to find the sourcecode from our lections in Datasecurity.
 Please mind, that the code is only an example and not programmed to be save.
 Sorry for the german comments, but the lectures are in german language.